kelbster123/cheaters/README.txt

 phrase in common will be displayed in the list.

 Our program successfully detects most examples of word-for-word plagiarism by indicating files with the highest number of n-word phrases in common.
+In addition, our program will output suspicious groups of files that are particularity similar with each other.
+The lower bound on this similarity is currently over 200 n word segments in common, but this can be changed.
 Additionally, our program is time-efficient, producing meaningful output for the large set of documents in less than 7 seconds.
-Our program has no known bugs.
+Our program has no known bugs in determining similarity of two text files.